 The salt lakes are unvegetated (except for algae when flooded), but their immediate surrounds carry a low open shrubland of samphire species and Frankenia.
 Nitrebush, various saltbushes and bluebushes occur further from the shoreline.

 There are small areas of spinifex country and also gibber plains.

-Mark and Tess McLaren are the resident managers of Kalamurina, assisted at times by visiting land managers and volunteers.
-Mark and Tess have long experience in central Australia which has given them a good understanding of its wildlife and ecosystems and an appreciation of the practicalities of remote area management.
+Mark and Tess McLaren are the resident managers of Kalamurina, assisted at times by visiting volunteers.
+Mark and Tess have long experience in central Australia which has given them a good understanding of its wildlife and ecosystems, and an appreciation of the practicalities of remote area management.
 The science team is led by Dr David Roshier (AWC Regional Ecologist) and includes a team of ecologists from the south-east region.

-In addition, there are a number of seasonal staff, students, interns and long-term volunteers who assist in delivering the science and land management program at Kalamurina.
+In addition, there are a number of seasonal staff, students, interns and long-term volunteers who assist in delivering the science program at Kalamurina.

 It is possible to visit Kalamurina on an Outback Spirit tour between April and October: see www.outbackspirittours.com.au.
 The Outback Spirit visit includes an interpretive walk with an AWC staff member.

 Outback Spirit are valuable partners of AWC, supporting conservation across our network of sanctuaries.

 The camping sites are closed until further notice.
 For more information please contact Mark or Tess on 08 8675 8310 or email firstname.lastname@example.org.